 Combating Hate With Peaceful Protest

 Throughout the early 1960s, Louisville, Kentucky, erupted in a series of demonstrations and protests pushing for social change within its segregated communities.
-In 1960, a delegation of black and white civil rights activists pressed for passage of the public accommodations ordinance to end segregation in white-owned establishments.
+In 1960, a delegation of Black and white civil rights activists pressed for the passage of the public accommodations ordinance to end segregation in white-owned establishments.
 While the demonstrations mirrored Martin Luther King Jr.’s model for nonviolent, peaceful protest, local businesses felt the increasing economic pressure of the movement.
 Yet city officials remained unresponsive.
 In the summer of 1961, activists initiated a voter registration campaign that elected a new mayor and a new board of aldermen.
 On May 1, 1963, the public accommodations ordinance was passed.

 Louisville is also the hometown of heavyweight champion Muhammad Ali.
 In ways that no one else could, Ali appealed simultaneously to people and organizations who otherwise agreed on little politically.
 You can explore the life and legacy of this civil rights hero and American icon at Louisville’s award-winning Muhammad Ali Center.